oystesf/DMCpy/README.md

 DMCpy
 ============
-Python software packaged designed for reduction of neutron powder diffraction data from DMC at PSI
+Python software packaged designed for reduction of neutron powder and single crystal diffraction data from DMC at PSI

 ## Installation
 This package is to be install through the Python Package Manager by issuing